kodecocodes/SC_MarkStruzinski/README.md

 1. Open the starter app, and click the blue Project node in the File Navigator
 2. Select the General tab in the center pane
 3. Select the app target in the left pane under the Targets heading.
 4. Enter a Bundle Id in the Bundle Identifier field here.
-This bundle id will match the one you set up on the web app (minus the team id prefix) next
+This bundle id should match the one you set up on the web app (minus the team id prefix) next
 ![bundle id](images/bundle-id.png)
 5. Select the Capabilties tab, scroll to the Associated Domains section, and click the switch to turn it on
 6. Click the **+** in this section, and enter your bundle id prefixed by `webcredentials:`.
 Example:  `webcredentials:com.test.shared-credentials`